davidmreed/nonskating.club/content/guides/jam-timer.md

 **Starting state**: ⌚ Period Clock: Running, ⌚ Jam Clock: timing Jam

+1. Stop and reset your Jam Clock.
-1. Start a stopwatch to time the lineup period, as a **backup** to the scoreboard.
+2. Start your Jam Clock to time the lineup period, as a **backup** to the scoreboard.
-2. Follow the steps under **Before each jam that directly follows another jam.**
+3. Follow the steps under **Before each jam that directly follows another jam.**

 **Ending state**: ⌚ Period Clock: Running, ⌚ Jam Clock: timing Lineup Period